 If you haven’t achieved financial freedom yet, it’s likely because your parents and teachers taught you to use investment options like a 401(k) that separate you from your money for decades and severely limit your investment options.

-Today in 2020, there are many low capital investments that pay high returns—many of which issue monthly or quarterly cash flow payments to investors and also tend to increase in value over time.
+Today, there are many low capital investments that pay high returns—many of which issue monthly or quarterly cash flow payments to investors and also tend to increase in value over time.
 This is how you build wealth and pay your monthly expenses at the same time.

 With that context, let’s explore what low capital investments are and how investing small amounts of money can help you to become financially free.

-9 Best Low Capital Investments in 2020
+9 of the Best Low Capital Investments for 2021

 When we think about investments, we have to think about two things.
 First, what is the return on your investments?
 In other words, how much interest will your investment potentially accrue over time?